Bidhan1022/Gayaji_map_project/README.md

 # Gayaji_map_project
-This is a minor project .
-This is about Gayaji map.
+This is a minor project about Gayaji map.